pivot-access-ltd/bma-offline-docs/src/how-to-spin-up-maas-with-ansible-6367.md

 - The operator can optionally enable TLS.
 - The playbook sets up the admin user.
 - The playbook adds any provided preseeds.
-- The playbook only installs the `maas-region-api` deb if the operator chooses the deb installation.
+- The playbook only installs the `maas-region-api` deb if the operator chooses the `deb` installation.
 - Once the region controller is installed, the playbook will run migrations using the configured postgresql primary instance.
 - Running on an already configured machine -- but with a new version -- should upgrade the instance.
-- The operator can override the postgres DSN variable on any machine (hence not setting `maas_postgres_primary` or `maas_postgres_secondary`) to use an existing PostgreSQL instance not managed by this playbook.
+- The operator can override the postgres DSN variable on any machine (hence not defining any `maas_postgres` host) to use an existing PostgreSQL instance not managed by this playbook.
 - These variables can be also be defined at the Ansible command line using the `--extra_vars` argument.
 - The playbook uses an ansible variable to determine what version of MAAS to deploy.
 The playbook won’t execute (i.e “skipped” in the context of Ansible) if `host_vars` show the Ubuntu version is incompatible with the version and install method.
 - The Region Controller tasks should be able to execute on multiple hosts in a single execution if the target is an Ansible Group rather than a single host.